-According to non-profit research institute Frost & Sullivan, vitamin E in cosmetics only made up for 2% of the total volume in 2005, but is on its way to further growth in the cosmetic market due to its complex protective functions.
-It’s also been touted as an acne scar and wound healer for years, and yet, one study claims that it can do more detriment to the healing of a scar than when left to the body’s own devices.
+According to non-profit research institute Frost & Sullivan, vitamin E in cosmetics accounted for only 2% of the total volume in 2005, but vitamin E is on its way to further growth in the cosmetic market due to its complex protective functions.
+Vitamin E has also been touted as an acne scar and wound healer for years, and yet, one study claims that it can do more detriment to the healing of a scar than when the body is left to its own devices.
 Shocked?
 So was I.

-A 2005 Journal of Cosmetic Dermatology article gives the application of topical vitamin E credit for reducing erythema, sunburn cells and chronic UV-B-induced skin damage, which is more effective than the oral dosage.
+A 2005 Journal of Cosmetic Dermatology article gives the application of topical vitamin E credit for reducing erythema, sunburn cells and chronic UV-B-induced skin damage.
+Topical vitamin E for skin was more effective than the oral dosage.
 Combinations of vitamins C and E together make an even better case for photoprotective effects.
+Tocopheryl Acetate

-is the most common form of vitamin E and is FDA approved and recognized as generally safe.
+is the most common form of vitamin E for skin and is FDA approved and recognized as generally safe.
 There are eight basic forms of the vitamin E molecule total.
 Others include tocotrienols

 , which also make for a good ingredient in sunscreens.
 Research from the Journal of Nutrition shows that tocotrienols may be more potent in antioxidant activity than other forms of vitamin E.